MarkPearl/Blog_Katas/_posts/2014-06-07-StringCalculatorKata.md

 ##### Step 6 #####

-Support different delimiters.
-To change a delimiter, the beginning of the string will contain a separate line that looks like this:
+Support different delimiters - to change a delimiter, the beginning of the string will contain a separate line that looks like this:

-"//[delimiter]\n[numbers...]"
+**"//[delimiter]\n[numbers...]"**

 ~~~
 Add("//;\n1;2") > Returns 3
 ~~~

-The first section is optional.
+The first section up to the \n is optional.
 All existing steps should still be supported.

 ##### Step 7 #####